Live SMCI Options Data

 Does SMCI price move toward max pain?

 SMCI often shows a tendency to gravitate toward the max pain price near expiration due to delta hedging by market makers.
-As a high-volatility tech stock with significant options activity, SMCI can be particularly responsive to max pain dynamics.
-However, market events, earnings reports, and volatility can override this tendency.
+As a volatile AI infrastructure stock with growing options volume, max pain theory can be relevant.
+However, earnings, GPU supply announcements, and AI sector catalysts can override this tendency.

 Is this SMCI max pain calculator free?